iti-ict/wakamiti/wakamiti-doc/docs/plugins/index.en.md

 ---

 Wakamiti does not have defined steps on its own, but they are provided by different plugins.
-Currently, the following exist, but you can also develop your own plugins!:
+Currently, the following exist, but you can also develop your own plugins!

 - [REST steps](en/plugins/rest)
 - [Database steps](en/plugins/database)